Altinn/altinn-studio-docs/content/notifications/send-notifications/get-started/api-access/_index.en.md

 ## Requesting required Maskinporten scope

+{{% notice info %}}
+This is only required by external system clients.
+Altinn internal systems can be authenticate with Altinn Platform Access Tokens instead.
+{{% /notice %}}

-{{% insert "static/shared/request-maskinporten-scopes.md" "altinn:notifications.create" "for sending notifications in Altinn"%}}
+{{% insert "static/shared/api/request-maskinporten-scopes.md" "altinn:serviceowner/notifications.create" "for sending notifications in Altinn"%}}